 YABBY DABBY DOO - A yabby or a crayfish?

 When people first hear the words ‘freshwater crayfish’, they usually associate them with the word ‘Yabby’ and something tasty on the plate from the farm dam.
-These sort-after freshwater yabbies belong to the genus Cherax.
+These sought-after freshwater yabbies belong to the genus Cherax.
 Cherax destructor is the most common yabby found in dams, streams and rivers throughout much of Australia.
 However, while relatives of the yabby, burrowing crayfish belong to the genus Engaeus.
 These crayfish are considered terrestrial crayfish, living most of their lives on the land in a labyrinth of underground burrows.
 They make their presence known by their architectural prowess, building soil chimneys that stand like earthen totem poles surrounding the entrance to their burrows.
 This group make up a large proportion of Australia’s threatened crayfish fauna (see text box).

 Join uson a hunt for information about fascinating threatened burrowing crayfish.
 Learn how to identify them and help protect their habitat so we can continue to see their earthen totem poles standing tall across the landscape.